-The School uses separate funds to account for and manage money dedicated for particular purposes (e.g., taxes collected from special mill levies and funds received from grants and donations).
-The fund basis financial statements allow the school to demonstrate its stewardship over and accountability for resources provided by taxpayers and other entities.
-Fund financial statements provide detailed information about the School's major funds.
+The School uses a general fund to account for and manage money dedicated for school purposes.
+The fund basis financial statements allow the School to demonstrate its stewardship over and accountability for resources provided by various sources.
 The general fund is considered a major fund using the criteria established by GASB Statement No. 34.